kwaclaw/KdSoft.EtwListener/EtwEvents.AgentManager/ReadMe.md

     ]
   },
   "AgentValidation": {
+    // this is only checked when the agent's certificate does not have role=etw-pushagent "AuthorizedCommonNames": []
+  },
   // when specified then we only accept certificates derived from this root certificate "RootCertificateThumbprint": "",
-    // this is only checked when the agent's certificate does not have role=etw-pushagent "AuthorizedCommonNames": []
-  }
+  // thumbprints of revoked certificates, applies to both, ClientValidation and AgentValidation "RevokedCertificates": [
+    "cd91bf6d1f52b76285b5b96abb57381d8d92bfa5"
+  ],
   ```